mountaindriver/mountaindriver/README.md

-- 👋 Hi, I’m @mountaindriver
+- 👋 Hi, I’m Lucas @mountaindriver
-- 👀 I’m interested in becoming better at coidng
+- 👀 I’m interested in becoming a software engineer
-- 🌱 I’m currently learning all the code
+- 🌱 I’m currently learning REACT
-- 💞️ I’m looking to collaborate on Projects for my protfolio
+- 💞️ I’m looking for a job working as a junior web developer
-- 📫 How to reach me ... hmm?
+- 📫 Reach me at lsfreigenberg@outlook.com or at https://www.linkedin.com/in/lucas-freigenberg-539338134/

 <!---
 mountaindriver/mountaindriver is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.